Welcome to BCE Tech Lab HQ!

 Big Cypress Elementary is a Common Sense Media certified school!

 Today's children are growing up in a world that is more connected than ever before.
 They have access to computers and devices at a much younger age than previous generations.
 This brings hidden online dangers that many children and teens are not aware of.
 The Common Sense Media curriculum includes lessons and activities to teach all K-5 students about the many benefits of the internet as well as how to recognize and work through problems they could encounter while exploring online.
-Students gain skills to protect their digital footprints and live, work and play successfully in a media-centric global society.
+Students gain skills to protect their digital footprints and live, work and play successfully in a digital society.
 For details go to www.commonsensemedia.org.

 ** Microsoft Office **